Katy Keene (TV series): Marketing

 On May 16, 2019, The CW released the first official trailer for the series.
 The series' extended trailer was released in August 2019.

 Broadcast and streaming

 Katy Keene aired from February 6 until May 14, 2020 on The CW.
-The series is available to stream on Max.
+The series is available on HBO Max until it was removed on July 8, 2025.

 International broadcast

 The series was acquired for the UK by the BBC in July 2020 for its on-demand service BBC iPlayer.

 Reception

 Critical response

 On Rotten Tomatoes, the series has an approval rating of 91% based on 23 reviews, with an average rating of 6.7/10.
 The website's critical consensus reads, "Katy Keene definitely has style to spare, but its greatest strength is its warm, joyous tone that sparkles in a sea of gritty YA TV."
 On Metacritic, it has a weighted average score of 71 out of 100 based on 8 reviews, indicating "generally favorable reviews".